LangLangBart/boonGUI/.github/README.md

 * The `.vscode` settings have been set up to automatically adjust your code to the rules when you save the document.
 * An optional installation of the [VSCode ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) will run eslint on each file and display warnings/errors immediately.
-* You can also lint and correct your entire repository with the following commands.
+* Alternatively, you can skip all the steps above and just lint and correct your entire repository with the following commands.

 ```zsh
 npx eslint .